BuvinJT/distbuilder/docs/ConfigClasses.md

 script, you this should explicitly return a boolean indication of completion.
 If completion is indicated (i.e. **true** is returned), the `onCompletedDelayMillis` parameter will dictate what occurs next (see the description for the constructor argument).
 If **false** is returned, then nothing will occur directly following the initial (synchronous) "kick off".

-You may wish to return **false** from the **operation** script, so you that you may continue the custom task by employing [QtIfwDynamicOperationsPage.AsyncFunc](#qtifwdynamicoperationspage-asyncfunc).
+You may wish to return **false** from the **operation** script, so you that you may continue the custom task by employing a [QtIfwDynamicOperationsPage.AsyncFunc](#qtifwdynamicoperationspage-asyncfunc) - or a series of them.
 At the end of such a function, you may inject what is returned from the static `onCompleted( name )` function of this class, in order to allow the advancement of the installer wizard.